tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 "And you, Janek…you don’t care what they did to Ivan?
 I’ll fucking make it easier you sanctimonious prick…try to look at me again like that and don’t bother coming to work tomorrow.
 And your wife?
 I’ll stop giving her a discount for my products at her shop…that what you want?"

-Paralyzed, I saw my grandma stepping outside (and I swear, I never saw her leaving my side), separating him from all those people.
+Paralyzed, I saw Granny stepping outside (and I swear, I never saw her leaving my side), separating him from all those people.

 "What do you want?" - she asked in perfect Polish - "To make this poor world even more divided?
 We’re not your enemies, friend…"